ronna-s/go-ood/README.md

 ```
 This code produces an error because we cannot convert slices even if the individual elements implement the expected type of the other slice.
 This is a property of Go's type safety.
-What we used to until recently is to generate code that converts differnt types of slices to the empty interface.
+What we used to until recently is to generate code that converts different types of slices to the empty interface.
 But recently we got generics...